 Another annual event was born in the spring of 2008 when Diana Jamison, a local therapist and Bay Center board member headed up “Heapers and Healers Gathering” on the lawn in May.
 This was an event to bring together all helpers and healers in our community for networking and getting to know one another.

 The Rev’s.
-Karen B. Woodruff and Lyn Holland began offering grief resources in the Fall of 2008 and Karen continues them monthly and is available for anyone finds themselves grieving a loss.
+Karen B. Woodruff and Lyn Holland began offering grief resources in the Fall of 2008.
+These resources are still available for anyone finds themselves grieving a loss.